 - Combine online learning with 22 hours of face-to-face class meetings per class

 - Take part in rigorous cutting-edge research and evidence-based practice

 - Participate in collaborative study with a cohort of professionals

 - Engage with organizational leaders and community and global guest speakers

 - Research and help resolve a real-world leadership issue for your capstone project

 Community & Global Partners

-Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as the Archdiocese of Louisville, Ashley Church of England Primary School and Harmony, Bandy Carroll Hellige, Bernheim Arboretum and Research Forest, The Center for Women and Families, Common Table and Common Earth Gardens, Educational Justice, Family Scholar House, The Filson Historical Society, Greater Louisville Inc. (GLI), Home of the Innocents, Hope Street Group, ID+A Inc., Jefferson Community & Technical College, Jefferson County Public Schools, Fund for the Arts, Louisville Metro Government, Louisville Urban League, Muhammad Ali Center, Partnership for a Green City, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., Smoketown Family Wellness Center and The Speed Art Museum.
+Our community and global partnership arrangement allows you to give back to the community and gain leadership experience while interacting with community leaders from such organizations as the Archdiocese of Louisville, Ashley Church of England Primary School and Harmony, Bandy Carroll Helige, Belouga and What If?, Bernheim Arboretum and Research Forest, The Center for Women and Families, Coalition for the Homeless, Common Table and Common Earth Gardens, Educational Justice, Family Scholar House, The Filson Historical Society, Fund for the Arts, Greater Louisville Inc., Home of the Innocents, Hope Street Group, Jefferson Community & Technical College, Jefferson County Public Schools, Kentucky to the World, Inc., Louisville Metro Government, Muhammad Ali Center, Partnership for a Green City, Presbyterian Women in the Presbyterian Church (U.S.A.), Inc., Smoketown Family Wellness Center, and The Speed Art Museum.